About Me

 Many people use cashew nuts: I prefer Brazil nuts.
 (In this blog I am not generally going to discuss the various ethical pros and cons of one nut/grain/legume over another.
 Suffice it to say that the worst of them is probably less unethical than most animal products.)
 You will need a blender or good mouli-grinder to make this.

 Brazil nuts are one of those that tend to go stale quite quickly - like walnuts - so I have assumed that the 'cheese' would also lose its flavour and freshness quickly.
-I therefore limit its production to 1/4 cup at a time.
+I therefore limit its production to about 1/3 cup at a time.
 The recipe is so simple that it's extremely easy to make larger quantities.
 However, I do find that a small jar will keep happily for at least two or three weeks without refrigeration, which is another of its great virtues.

 1/4 cup Brazil nuts